pranay2063/DistributedSystems/Concurrency & Multi-threading/README.md

-    If we create a thread manually, we will have to maintain it Java provides ExecutorService which allows allocating threads to a pool and maintains their lifecycle ExecutorService accepts a runnable or a callable and returns a future for submit() call ExecutorService provides control on the pool of threads TaskExecutor, TaskScheduler, ScheduledThreadPoolExecutor
+    If we create a thread manually, we will have to maintain it Java provides ExecutorService which allows allocating threads to a pool and maintains their lifecycle ExecutorService accepts a runnable or a callable and returns a future for submit() call Task execution is async in ExecutorService
+    ExecutorService provides control on the pool of threads TaskExecutor, TaskScheduler, ScheduledThreadPoolExecutor

     If there is a need to chain the results of the execution threads, CompletableFuture can be a better option CompletableFuture returns a future
+    Task execution is async in CompletableFuture
     CompletableFuture use threads from common ForkJoinPool but it can accept custom executors as well

     https://stackoverflow.com/questions/52303472/executorservice-vs-completablefuture